AccelAI/Image-Classification-TensorFlow/README.md

 ## Installation

-Step-by-step guides for running the code in this repository can be found in the [installation](/installation) directory.
+Step-by-step guides for running the code in this repository can be found in the [workshop installation guides](https://github.com/AccelAI/AI-Workshop-Installation-Guides) directory.

 If you already have Tensorflow installed on your local machine either directly or through an Anaconda distribution, simply clone this repository in your prefered directory, cd into the cloned directory, and type `jupyter notebook` to get started (it will appear in a new browser window or tab).